 Not sure where to start?
 We’ve got you sorted with this list of easy-to-open bank accounts for kids in Singapore.

 1. Choose from three POSB kids bank accounts

 Looking to open an account with POSB?
 There are three types of bank accounts for you and your kids to select from, each with its own unique differences.
 Select between My Account, POSB Smart Buddy, or the POSB Smiley Child Development Account (CDA).

 POSB’s My Account

 As parents, we don’t have time to juggle multiple bank accounts… we’re busy enough as it is.
 If you’re looking for a solution, POSB’s My Account allows you to manage your little one’s finances easily.
 It’s suitable for kids of all ages, and they’ll get to earn daily interest every month.
 Plus, bubs can earn higher interest in the future of up to 3.8% when the account is converted into a multiplier account.
 And, it’s also customisable to your needs.
 Super handy!

 POSB Smart Buddy

 Young ‘un starting school?
 Check out POSB’s Smart Buddy bank account for kids.
 It’s the world’s first in-school savings account that allows your child to tap to pay in school and at selected merchants (there are over 160 participating schools in Singapore!).
-Plus, pair it with the dedicated mobile app where you can allocate allowances, check on savings and be informed of your child’s whereabouts, too.
-And, the kiddos can even check their fitness activity, including steps taken and calories burnt!
+Plus, pair it with the dedicated mobile app where you can allocate allowances, check on savings, and be informed of your child’s whereabouts, too.
+The kiddos can even check their fitness activity, including steps taken and calories burnt!